 On the whole, new parents enjoy communicating with anyone whose vocabulary extends beyond “dadadada”, “eeah” and the odd cacophonous burp.
 But every now and then someone with a decent command of the English language will say something that makes us want to: a) cry ourselves to sleep, b) put our hands over our ears and start chanting “lalalalalalalala”, or c) destroy the room and all its contents.
-Want to avoid inducing one of these three reactions?
+Want to avoid a heated one-on-one with an angry and/or emotional parent?
 Then steer clear of the following phrases…

 1. “We’re going to have to cancel the night out.”

 Uh-uh.
 No way.
 No. First, we really need this.
 Second, getting this date in the diary took more planning than the first Gulf War.
 So if you think we’re just going to “take a rain check” because you have bird flu and the town we were going to go out in has flooded, you have another thing coming.
-This night out is happening, whether we have to come over and drag you out of bed or not.
+Every emotional parent needs to let his or her hair down every now and then, so this night out is happening, whether we have to come over and drag you out of bed or not.

 2. “Have you tried?”

 We do appreciate that you are only attempting to help.
 But our kid has been alive for 11 months and he has been teething for about half of them.
-So, yes, we’ve tried gel.
-And granules.
-And Calpol.
-And sachets.
+So, yes, we’ve tried gel, granules, Calpol and sachets.
 And rain dances.
 And Sophie the bleeding giraffe.
 But do you know what?
 None of them worked.
 Which is why we’re singing endless renditions of Twinkle Twinkle Little Star in the booze aisle of Lidl at 8am.

 3. “Your flight is delayed.”

 Note: that’s not delayed by 30 minutes, which would allow us to go and find somewhere to heat up the food we’d planned to feed him on the plane.
 Or delayed by two hours, which would give us an idea as to whether we should put him to sleep or not.
 It’s just delayed for a undetermined length of time, meaning we don’t know whether to whip down his nappy by the departure gate, or hike a couple of miles to the airport’s only, and almost definitely engaged, baby change.
-The only sliver of good news is new mums and dads are always on the same page and when it comes to this sort of decision-makin… …hold on.
+The only sliver of good news is that every new or emotional parent is always on the same page and when it comes to this sort of decision-makin… …hold on.
 What do you mean my wife is at the gate, asking for a nappy sack, looking stressed and trying to comfort a distraught child?
 I’m halfway to the baby change…

 4. “Did you see…?”